NicoloMoretti/barracks/README.md

 #### Automatic installation for **Linux**:

-1. Downalod "Barracks_installation_Linux.zip"
+1. Downalod "Barracks_installation_Linux.zip".
-2. Unzip it, go inside the extracted folder, you should see three files
+2. Extract the ZIP file.
+You should see three files inside the extracted folder.
+3. Open a terminal in the extracted folder:
-3. Right click an empty space in the folder, from the drop down menu select "Open in Terminal"
+  - Right-click an empty space in the folder.
-4. Copy paste this command in the terminal and hit enter:
+  - Select "Open in Terminal" from the dropdown menu.
+5. Run the following commands in the terminal:

 ```text
 chmod +x install.sh